Why first love never dies, and genuine love never get out of style -

 Not every Val, of course.
 But for those who do, and end up saying “I do”, it’s a lifetime experience of attachment and being there for each other through thick and thin.

 affection, and dedication to the marriage vow;

-Donald was fourteen years old when he met Dianna, a girl of thirteen; at the wedding of Uncle Fred, the younger brother of Mr. Reinhardt, Donald’s father.
+Donald was fourteen years old when he met Dianna at the wedding of Uncle Fred, the younger brother of Mr. Reinhardt, Donald’s father.
+Dianna McCarty was a girl of thirteen.
 It was one of those Valentine’s Day wedding.

-Their discussions and exchanges at the august meeting encouraged Donald to start writing mails to the girl, most of which were favorably replied by Dianna.
-Nevertheless, Donald was not bold enough to clearly declare his affection and love for her.
+Though their rapport and exchanges at the august meeting encouraged Donald to start writing mails to the girl, most of which were favorably replied by Dianna, he was not bold enough to clearly declare his affection and love for her.
 He usually ends up around the topic, but never really got there.